Sleep and emotions: Dreams after Stress

 Emotions are more apparent in stages of REM-sleep rather than other stages of sleep.
 It was found that during REM-sleep negative emotions diminish.
 After going through stages of REM-sleep, people with depression report feeling better, in a study done by Cartwright et al. Conversely, a theory proposed by Revonsuo states that when people experience negative emotions or negative events, when they sleep the REM-sleep replays such events, which is known as rehearsal.
 During REM-sleep areas of the brain, the suborbital area, and the cortical area are responsible for emotion but also a suppression of arousing emotions are activated.
 Scientists noticed a decrease in the hormone noradrenaline which is released into the body after a highly stimulating event.
 People reported trouble falling asleep or sleeping consistently throughout the night when a stressful event was happening in their life, as observed by Åkerstedt.
 REM-sleep aids people with negative emotion or high stress.

 Circadian Rhythm and Emotions

 The circadian rhythm provides a person with a signal for when to sleep and when to wake up.
 If circadian rhythm and sleep-wake cycle are misaligned, this might lead to negative affect and emotional instability.
 It has been found that emotions vary depending on the circadian rhythm and the duration of how long one was awake.
-Circadian sleep-rhythm disorders like shift-work disorder or Jetlag-disorder have been found to similarly contribute to the Dysregulation of affect, with symptoms like irritability, anxiety, apathy and dysphoria.
+Circadian sleep-rhythm disorders like shift-work disorder or Jetlag-disorder have been found to similarly contribute to the Dysregulation of affect, with symptoms like irritability, anxiety, apathy and dysphoria. the coordinated function of brain systems involved in emotional regulation can be impaired by circadian rhythm disruptions, such as irregular sleep schedules, late night activities, or irregular wake times.
+These disruptions are associated with elevated levels of stress hormones such as cortisol, impair mood stability, and heightened irritability.
+Emotional and cognitive functioning are supported by maintaining regular sleep and wake times.